 As with our previous deep learning work using OCT, key to the method is the preprocessing, as the “normalization” that is added cuts out the irrelevant image data based on the initial segmentation and provides the CNN with a consistent localization of the choroid.
 Given the exciting results, we plan to continue this work and extend the approach using 3D time-series data.
 We also plan to see if we can correlate the activation maps shown in the figure below to to flow maps in OCT-A.

-Automated Analysis of In Vivo Confocal Microscopy Cornearl Images Using Deep Learning
+Automated Analysis of In Vivo Confocal Microscopy Corneal Images Using Deep Learning

 (Session 242, B1047) Jonathan Oakley, Daniel Russakoff, Rachel Weinberg1, Megan McCarron1, Samuel Brill1, Stuti Misra2, Charles McGhee2, Joseph Mankowski1 (1JHU, 2University of Auckland).